WP-API/node-wpapi/contributing.md

 ### Integration Tests

-In order to run the integration tests you will need to run a local WP REST API instance in a virtual machine as described in [wpapi-vagrant-varietal](https://github.com/kadamwhite/wpapi-vagrant-varietal).
-Full instructions are provided there, and once that VM is running the integration tests will pass.
+In order to run the integration tests you will need to run a specifically-configured local WordPress instance in a virtual machine as described in [wpapi-vagrant-varietal](https://github.com/kadamwhite/wpapi-vagrant-varietal).
+Full instructions are provided there, and once that VM is booted and running the integration tests will pass.
 (You can run the integration suite specifically with the command `npm test:integration`).

 ### Adding Tests